Mediatek-Cloud/MCS/tutorial/create_your_first_product.md

 ## How to create a prototype step by step

 Step 1.
-Click Development on the left hand side navigator.
+Click Development on the top menu bar.

 Step 2.
-Click Create button on the right to create a new prototype.
+Click Create button to create a new prototype.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/CreateProduct.JPG)